 Modern photograph of original school house with addition added on at some point.
 The roof is modern; stove pipe in evidence.
 Framing of school bell on top of roof remains,

 Peter Stoutenburg owned a saw mill on lot 5 concession 8.
-He built the wooden tower, which fell down in 1919, south and west of his house.
+He built the wooden tower, which fell down in 1919, southwest of his house.
 See page 56 of Kolapore Remembered (Bill Milne and Alvin Wilson) for a photo of tower.

 Twelve men before 13 deer and 2 dogs.
 Back row: Sandy Sanderson, Harry Porteus, Ed Fryer, Jack Royal, Fred Smith, William Bannerman.
 Front: Harold Freethy, Henry McAteer, John McAteer, Stewart Gardiner, Frank Dobson, Bill McAteer.
 This photograph was taken at Cooper's lumber yard and mill.

 Dillon Brothers Construction building the Thornbury Continuation School at the corner of Elma St. South and Alfred St. West, where Beaver Valley Community Centre is now.